Health & Wellness Programs

 Did you know Cleveland Clinic offers fitness, nutrition and wellness programs that can help you lower your blood pressure?Learn more

-Atherosclerosis: the build-up of fatty deposits within the arteries, eventually causing a blockage of blood flow or stiffening of the artery walls
+Atherosclerosis: The build-up of fatty deposits within the arteries, eventually causing a blockage of blood flow or stiffening of the artery walls

-Calcium channel blockers: one kind of hypertension medicine that slows the movement of calcium into the cells of the heart and the walls of the arteries (blood vessels that carry blood from the heart to the tissues).
+Calcium channel blockers: One kind of hypertension medicine that slows the movement of calcium into the cells of the heart and the walls of the arteries (blood vessels that carry blood from the heart to the tissues).
 This relaxes the arteries and reduces the pressure in the blood vessels.
 Some calcium channel blockers also lower the heart rate.

-Carotid artery: an artery on the neck that supplies blood to the brain
+Carotid artery: An artery on the neck that supplies blood to the brain

-Computed tomography (CT) scan: a test during which an X-ray beam rotates around the patient, and detectors measure the amount of X-rays that go through the patient — A computer constructs a cross-sectional image of the data.
+Computed tomography (CT) scan: A test during which an X-ray beam rotates around the patient, and detectors measure the amount of X-rays that go through the patient.
+A computer constructs a cross-sectional image of the data.